capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/app-bars/en-US.md

 ---
-category: Components
-type: AppBars
 title: App bars
-cols: 1
+desc: "appbar component is pivotal to any graphical user interface (GUI), as it generally is the primary source of site navigation."
 related:
   - /components/buttons
   - /components/icons
   - /components/toolbars
 ---

-# App bars

-appbar component is pivotal to any graphical user interface (GUI), as it generally is the primary source of site navigation.

 ## Usage